gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 ![9th Doctor, Rose Tyler and 10th Doctor in front of the TARDIS](/img/reviews/doctor-who-60th-specials/9-10.jpg)

 David Tennant's 10th Doctor continued that to extreme levels.
 There wasn't a Doctor in the revival series that needed the companions to stop him more than 10.
-There wasn't an enemy that he can defeat with menacing eyes and so much fury, he was THE ONE that destroyed Gallifrey to stop a war.
+There wasn't an enemy that he can't defeat with menacing eyes and so much fury, he was THE ONE that destroyed Gallifrey to stop a war.
 There was only him, powerful than ever, so powerful that he thinks the Laws of Time were his, the [**Time Lord Victorious**](https://www.youtube.com/watch?v=gchry9XuolA).
-At the same time, it's the Doctor that lost so much, in the same proportion that his power. **10th was the Doctor that learned how to be powerful, but couldn't stop the losses with his power.**
+He is also the Doctor that realized how much he lost friends, civilizations and worlds during all his lives. **10th was the Doctor that learned how to be powerful, but couldn't stop the losses with his power.**

 The debut episode of Matt Smith's 11th Doctor shows exactly who he is. [*"Hello, I'm the Doctor.
 Basically, run."*](https://www.youtube.com/watch?v=arAjbSkKF-Q) is such a powerful line.
 He knows he's powerful and now feared through the galaxy.
 [The Pandorica Speech](https://www.youtube.com/watch?v=Pa74e8oAvIM), having every one of their enemies just fleeing in fear...
 The Doctor isn't just "a Time Lord" anymore, he is **The Oncoming Storm**, a good man going to war.
 It's even more easy to see when 11th is the most goofy Doctor in the revival series by the pure contrast of those two personas.